Shawn Tolleson: Tampa Bay Rays

 On January 23, 2017, Tolleson signed a one-year, $1 million contract with the Tampa Bay Rays.
 He was outrighted to Triple-A on November 6, 2017, and later elected free agency.

-Return to Texas
+Texas Rangers (second stint)

 On December 22, 2017, Tolleson signed a minor league contract with the Texas Rangers.

 After experiencing a setback in his rehab from Tommy John surgery, Tolleson announced his retirement on January 16, 2019.